DeMysteriisMundi/network-bible/networks-cheat-sheets.md

 **+**:

-- lightweight version of *Full-Mesh Topology*
+- Lightweight version of *Full-Mesh Topology*.

 **-**:

-- expensive
+- Expensive.
-- hard to build the big topology
+- Hard to build the big topology.
-- hard to maintenance the big topology
+- Hard to maintenance the big topology.

 ---